 Mental Health and Wellbeing

-If you or someone you know is experiencing significant distress and may be in immediate danger, there are people you can talk to who are there to help:
+IMPORTANT: if you or someone you know is experiencing significant distress and may be in immediate danger, there are people you can talk to who are there to help:

 - Speak to a friend, family member or someone you trust.
 Just the simple act of talking about your feelings or concerns can help.